 Other subtle clues reinforce this idea, including the prevalence of pink ribbons meant to raise awareness about breast cancer.
 The more pink ribbons we see and the fewer red ribbons we see, the more our attention and perception can be skewed about the most prevalent health threats facing women.
 Thinking that heart disease is a “man’s disease” or that cardiovascular disease is less of a concern than other diseases afflicting women is a dangerous myth.

-Causes of Death Among American Women
+Leading Causes of Death Among American Women

 Here is some hard data about the percentage of American women killed by the top health risks, according to the Centers for Disease Control and Prevention1: